-Some popular places to stay in Nathigali includes Hotel Elite Nathigali, Alpine Hotel and Resort, Amore Hotel (Dunga Gali)
+Some popular places to stay in Nathigali include Hotel Elite Nathigali, Alpine Hotel, and Resort, Amore Hotel (Dunga Gali)

 Horse riding is available for kids and is a great way to explore some trails as well.
-Thandiani is inaccessible in winters because of heavy snow.
+Thandiani is inaccessible in winter because of heavy snow.

 How do I travel to Thandiani from Abbottabad?

 From Abbottabad easiest way to get to Thandiani is to rent a Suzuki Van from either Sarben Chowk in Abbottabad City or Missle Chowk in Mandian.
 The rental rates can vary from Rs.2500-3000 per day.
 Ideally, you will rent the Suzuki Van for a day.
 It is better to start early around 9 am and be back before it gets dark.